ImperialCollegeLondon/EpicollectPlus-mobile-client-html5/README.md

 12. There is a bug on Cordova 3.7 iOS where `handleOpenURL()` is not called if the app is not active, solution wa to downgrade to 3.6.3
 13. Cordova statusbar plugin is causing problems so it does not get installed, modify `MainViewController.m` directly instead
 14. Custom URL schemes need to be added manually to Android manifest and iOS plist files
+15. Currently using 3.6.4 on Android, where jsHybugger does not work.
+It would work on 3.7.0 but Eclipse does not compile the project (missing .jar).
+To debug Android <4.4, clone repo, update to 3.7 and debug there.
+Make the changes to the main repo manually.